RealFilllykung/Thai-Covid-Report/README.md

 ```
 npm install thai-covid-report
 ```
-# Usage
+# Sample Usage
-All of the example will be provided inside the Examples folder of this repo but here is the snippet of getting the amount of people who get infected today.
+All of the example will be provided inside the Examples folder and [wiki page](https://github.com/RealFilllykung/Thai-Covid-Report/wiki) of this repo, but here is the sample snippet of getting the amount of people who get infected today.
 >todayInfected.js
 ```
 //Import the package